plotski/aio-btclient-rpc/README.rst

 * Keep track of the connection status and provide changes to a callback.

 ``aiobtclientrpc`` does not provide any real functionality, e.g. to list or add torrents.
-You need to read the documentation (or source code) of the client you want to send commands to.
+You need to read the documentation of the client you want to send commands to.

 Documentation: https://aio-btclient-rpc.readthedocs.io/